Lacosamide for preventing seizures

 - Liquid medicine: 10 mg in 1 mL; contains aspartame

-- When your child is used to lacosamide, you will usually give it twice a day, once in the morning and once in the evening.
-Ideally, these times are 10–12 hours apart, for example sometime between 7 and 8 am and between 7 and 8 pm.
+- Twice a day: This should be once in the morning and once in the evening.
+Ideally, these times are 10–12 hours apart, for example sometime between 7am and 8am and between 7pm and 8pm.

 How much should I give?